-These days, s'mores are widely known and beloved, but that doesn't mean we've all had a chance to sample one.
+These days, s'mores are widely known and beloved, but that doesn't mean we've all had the opportunity to sample one.
 What if you don't have a campfire handy?
-There are ways to satisfy your craving for s'mores without ever lifting a stick.
-Many stores have a slew of s'more-inspired products, from s'more Pop-Tarts to candy bars.
-Sadly, none of these wannabes manage to capture the essence of an authentic s'more.
-But don't fret.
-In a pinch, you can construct a s'more (or two, or three) and zap it in the microwave for a bit or toast it in the oven.
+Don't despair, there are ways to satisfy your craving for s'mores without ever lifting a stick.
+Many stores sell a slew of s'more-inspired products, from s'more Pop-Tarts to candy bars.
+Sadly, none of these wannabes manage to capture the essence of an authentic s'more, but don't fret, because in a pinch, you can construct a s'more (or two, or three) and zap it in the microwave for a bit or toast it in the oven.
 It's not quite the same, but it's still got the goo factor.